Tips for Acing a Second Interview

 In addition, review any additional questions you may be asked during a second round interview and have another set of interview questions ready to ask the employer.
 Like the first time around, it's good to take some time to practice interviewing, so you’re comfortable with your answers.

-Even if the workplace is casual you should still dress in your best interview attire, unless you’re told otherwise.
+Dress Professionally: Even if the workplace is casual, you should still dress in your best interview attire unless you’re told otherwise.
 If the person scheduling the interview mentions dressing down, business casual attire would typically be most appropriate.

 Top 10 Tips for Success in the Second Interview